 What is Safe Zone Training

-Students, Administrators, Faculty, staff receive concise, current education/information in order to offer safe spaces for students who feel threatened by violence, bullying or hate crimes.
+Students, Administrators, Faculty, and staff receive concise, current education/information to offer safe spaces for students who have experienced or feel threatened by violence, bullying, or hate crimes.

 Educated allies receive: